okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 - Existing authenticator enrollment policies (that is, policies created before the Identity Engine upgrade) still contain factors in their settings.
 - Authenticator enrollment policies modified from the Admin Console of an Identity Engine org have their factors converted to authenticators in their settings.

 > **Note:** For Identity Engine orgs with the Authenticator enrollment policy feature enabled, the new default authenticator enrollment policy created by Okta uses the authenticators setting schema.
 Existing default authenticator enrollment policies from a migrated org remain unchanged and still use the factors setting schema.
-If you want the default policy to use the authenticators setting schema, then modify the default policy from the Admin Console to convert the settings from factors to authenticators.
+If you want the default policy to use the authenticators setting schema, then modify the default policy.
+In the Admin Console, convert the settings from factors to authenticators.

 ### Recovery authenticators